 A significant portion of the long-term incentive is also "at risk".
 75% of the LTIP award is performance share units ("PSUs") that vest at the end of each three-year cycle.
 The payment of PSUs is based equally on total shareholder return relative to its comparator peer group, financial performance versus target, and time-based.
 25% of the LTIP award is share options which reward share price growth.
-Overall, the LTIP is specifically designed to reinforce North West's performance goal of delivering superior total shareholder returns, consisting of higher than average sustainable dividends and earnings growth.
-See "ELEMENTS OF 2021 EXECUTIVE COMPENSATION - Performance Share Units and SHARE OPTION PLAN" found on pages 61-62 and 63-64 of this Circular for more details.
+Overall, the LTIP is specifically designed to reinforce North West's performance goal of delivering superior total shareholder returns, consisting of sustainable dividends and earnings growth.
+See "ELEMENTS OF 2022 EXECUTIVE COMPENSATION - Performance Share Units and SHARE OPTION PLAN" starting on page 64 of this Circular for more details.